 For people thinking about vision correction surgery such as LASIK, information is everywhere – the most prevalent being in the form of advertisements.
 With so many ads, it can be difficult to sift through the hype to get to the facts that people find valuable when making a decision about vision correction surgery.
-Most LASIK advertising is responsible, balanced and informative, which is appropriate for a medical procedure.
+Most LASIK advertisements are responsible, balanced and informative, which is appropriate for a medical procedure.
 And importantly, almost all LASIK surgeons use some form of advertising – including, but not limited to, the most highly qualified and skilled.
 But we’ve all seen or heard the ads that don’t seem believable.

 Fortunately, there are some protections in place for consumers.
 Like all advertising, LASIK advertising is monitored by two government organizations: the U.S. Food and Drug Administration (FDA) and the Federal Trade Commission (FTC).
 The FDA regulates medical devices such as those used in laser eye surgery.
 It also monitors LASIK marketing to make sure it contains accurate information about the procedure.
 The FTC prohibits the distribution of misleading and deceptive ads to consumers.
 States also have consumer protection laws in place.

-Advertising can be a useful starting point in your LASIK journey – but it’s just a starting point.
+LASIK advertising can be a useful starting point in your LASIK journey – but it’s just a starting point.
 These are additional and important steps in your journey:

-Be fully informed.
+- Be fully informed

 Read about LASIK on websites like ours.
 Talk to friends and family members who’ve had LASIK.
-Talk to your primary care physician, ophthalmologist or optometrist about whether LASIK could be right for you.
+Talk to your primary care physician, ophthalmologist, or optometrist about whether LASIK could be right for you.

-Make sure you’re a good candidate.
+2. Make sure you’re a good candidate for LASIK.

-Know your surgeon.
+3. Know your LASIK surgeon.